-An FTP client in active mode creates a control connection to the server, sends over its IP address and port number (must differ from the number of the control connection client port), and waits for the server to launch the connection with the specified address and port.
+An FTP client in active mode creates a control connection with the server, sends over its IP address and port number (must differ from the number of the control connection client port), and waits for the server to launch the connection with the specified address and port.

 A client in data connection mode always waits for the server to transmit data, so the following attack scheme is executable (see figure 1).
-The attacker sets up a fake FTP server (0) somewhere, which will transmit the victim's address as the address of data connection.
+The attacker sets up a fake FTP server (0) somewhere, which will transmit the victim’s address as the address of the data connection.
 Furthermore, it is possible to transmit ftp://fake-ftp-address/file.txt (1) as the URI in the SSRF attack.
-Then, the SSRF-enabling host (the relay host) will connect to the fake FTP server, try to download the file (2), and get the victim's address and port as the address and port to be used for passive connection.
+Then, the SSRF-enabling host (the relay host) will connect to the fake FTP server, try to download the file (2), and get the victim’s address and port as the address and port used for passive connection.
 The established connection (4) between the relay host and the victim will be active for no less than 60 seconds (if the service at the victim host waits for some kind of data from the client, HTTP and LDAP do this, for example).
-A pleasant bonus: as soon as the data connection is established, the control connection between the fake FTP server and the relay host may be terminated.
+A pleasant bonus is that as soon as the data connection is established, the control connection between the fake FTP server and the relay host may be terminated.
 The data connection will not be affected until data transmission is finished or until it times out.
 Therefore, if a fake FTP + SSRF attack is conducted repeatedly, the victim host will receive a flood of connections which is only limited by the power and settings of the relay host web server.
 At the same time, the fake FTP server will not be heavily loaded.
 If our fake server can process 100 requests in a second, as many as 6000 connections to the victim host will be established within the first minute.
 Moreover, the victim host will never know the IP of the attacker.